Get a free, no obligation personal loan quote with rates as low as 6.99%

 Can my home be exempted from the capital gains tax?

 If you purchase a house and use it as your primary residence, you are exempt from the capital gains tax when you sell it.
 The same principle applies to a farm, fishing property, or other small business that you sell up to a $1,000,000 lifetime limit.
-Otherwise known as the Lifetime Capital Gains Exemption (LCGE), simply fill out Line 145 on your income tax return in order to qualify.
+This is known as the Lifetime Capital Gains Exemption (LCGE).
+Simply fill out Line 145 on your income tax return to qualify.

 What is the capital gains tax rate in Canada?

-The rate at which your capital gains will be taxed is dependant on your overall taxable income.
-That’s because, the capital gains you earn is added to your taxable income, which may change the tax bracket you fall under.
-The higher your taxable income the higher the tax rate you’ll be taxed at.
-However, do remember, that only 50% of your capital gains is taxable.
+The rate at which your capital gains will be taxed is dependent on your overall taxable income.
+That’s because your earnings are added to your taxable income, which may change your tax bracket.
+The higher your taxable income, the higher the tax rate you’ll be taxed at.

 No, credit card debt is not the same as a capital loss.
-Although you can use a credit card to buy a physical asset that you eventually sell, credit card debt is excluded from ACB.
-Credit card debt is a revolving loan just as a mortgage is a loan.
-A mortgage is part of the ACB.
-Both missed mortgage and credit card payments affect your credit score.
+Although you can use a credit card to buy a physical asset that you eventually sell, credit card debt is excluded from the Adjusted Cost Base.

 Bryan Daly avatar on Loans Canada